A topic from the subject of Synthesis in Chemistry.

 4. Heat the autoclave at 120°C for 4 hours.

-5. Cool the autoclave to room temperature.
+5. Allow the autoclave to cool to room temperature naturally.

-6. Centrifuge the solution and wash the precipitate several times with deionized water and ethanol.
+7. Wash the precipitate several times with deionized water and ethanol to remove impurities.

-• This step ensures the homogeneous distribution of the starting material in the solution.
+• Dissolution of Zn(NO3)2•6H2O in water: This step ensures the homogeneous distribution of the zinc precursor in the solution, facilitating the subsequent reaction.

 Significance: